Data Provenance

 Each indicator is normalized against benchmark-anchored reference points: a “worst reference” (typically the lowest-performing Indian city or national average) and a “target” (international best practice such as WHO guidelines or Vision Zero standards).
 Scores range from 0 (at or below worst reference) to 1 (at or above target).

-Cities are graded A–E based on their weighted composite score.
+Cities are graded A–E based on their composite score.
 Missing data points receive a score of 0 (null penalty) to incentivize open data publication.

-Environmental
+Environmental Health

 Grade Scale